-- Transportation: - Round-trip coach (economy) class airfare, including baggage fees, for air-travel time less than six hours is limited to \$800. - Round-trip coach (economy), including baggage fees, for air-travel time from 6-12 hours is limited to \$1,500. - Round-trip coach (economy), including baggage fees, for air-travel time greater than 12 hours is limited to \$3,500.

-- In lieu of air transportation, ground transportation including but not limited to bus, train, or mileage reimbursement at the IRS business reimbursement rate not to exceed the value of a coach (economy) class airfare, is permitted. - Parking and ground transportation (e.g. taxi, ride app) at either the point of origin and/or point of destination is limited to a total of \$100 for the entire trip.
+- Transportation: - Round-trip coach (main cabin or equivalent economy) class airfare, including baggage fees, for domestic air-travel time less than six hours is not to exceed US\$700. - Round-trip coach (main cabin or equivalent economy), including baggage fees, for international air-travel time from 6-12 hours is not to exceed US\$1,500. - Round-trip coach (main cabin or equivalent premium economy), including baggage fees, for International air-travel time greater than 12 hours is not to exceed US\$2,500. - In lieu of air transportation, ground transportation including but not limited to bus, train, or mileage reimbursement at the US IRS business reimbursement rate not to exceed the value of a coach (main cabin or equivalent economy) class airfare, is permitted. - Parking and ground transportation (e.g. taxi, ride app) at either the point of origin and/or point of destination is not to exceed US\$100 for the entire trip.